alrawi90/re-coded-js-final-project/REVIEW.md

 ### Overall
 - [ ] Website looks professional.
   + **Why?
 Describe it**:
+  1- A personal website should focus on the person meant by it(home page contains general info about programming languages).
+  2- project.html is not very well designed.
-- [ ] Website does not feel cluttered.
+- [x] Website does not feel cluttered.
-- [ ] Spacing between similar elements is consistent across all pages.
+- [x] Spacing between similar elements is consistent across all pages.
 (For example, the amount of space between the navbar and the page's content is identical on every page.)
-- [ ] Sizing of similar elements is consistent across all pages.
+- [x] Sizing of similar elements is consistent across all pages.
 (For example, the navbar links on each page are identical.)
-- [ ] All text is readable.
+- [x] All text is readable.
 For example, there isn't black text on top of a dark image or green text on a red background.
-- [ ] Website has a uniform color scheme.
+- [x] Website has a uniform color scheme.
 Aside from images, the same base colors are used on every page of the site.
-- [ ] Website has a uniform style / layout.
+- [x] Website has a uniform style / layout.
 It should feel like one cohesive site and not just a random collection of pages thrown together.

 ### Code
-- [ ] JavaScript functions and variables have descriptive names.
+- [x] JavaScript functions and variables have descriptive names.
   + Good: `var favoriteProjects = ...`
   + Bad: `function a (b, c, d) { ... }`
 - [ ] JavaScript functions and variables that are composed of English words are spelled correctly.
   + Good: `function sendRequestToGitHub (address, data, token) { ... }`